PrefectHQ/prefect/docs/guides/runtime-context.md

 10:08:04.968 | INFO    | Flow run 'solid-gibbon' - Finished in state Completed('All states completed.')
 ```
 </div>

-Above, we demonstrate access to information about the current flow run, task run, and deployment.
+Above, we demonstrated access to information about the current flow run, task run, and deployment.
 When run without a deployment (via `python my_runtime_info.py`), you should see `"I belong to deployment None"` logged.
 When information is not available, the runtime will always return an empty value.
-Because this flow was run without a deployment, there is no deployment data.
-If this flow were deployed and executed by a worker, we'd see the name of the deployment instead.
+Because this flow was run outside of a deployment, there is no deployment data.
+If this flow was run as part of a deployment, we'd see the name of the deployment instead.

 See the [runtime API reference](/api-ref/prefect/runtime/flow_run/) for a full list of available attributes.

 ## Accessing the run context directly

 The current run context can be accessed with `prefect.context.get_run_context()`.
-This will raise an exception if no run context is available, meaning you are not in a flow or task run.
+This function will raise an exception if no run context is available, meaning you are not in a flow or task run.
 If a task run context is available, it will be returned even if a flow run context is available.

 Alternatively, you can access the flow run or task run context explicitly.
 This will, for example, allow you to access the flow run context from a task run.

 Note that we do not send the flow run context to distributed task workers because the context is costly to serialize and deserialize.

 ```python
 from prefect.context import FlowRunContext, TaskRunContext